Six steps we can all take to improve brain health that may help prevent Alzheimer’s disease and other dementias.

 1. Exercise – 150 minutes of aerobic and 2X/week strength training

 Physical activity has been shown to be really important for the health of your brain.
 The recommendations are 150 minutes of aerobic exercise weekly.
 It could be walking briskly, jogging, or cycling each week.

 But don’t forget about your muscle strength.
 It’s important to improve the strength of your muscles as well.
 That helps your bones and your body in general, so it’s recommended to practice strength training a couple of times a week.

 2. Pay attention to your diet and nutrition

-The take home message is to focus on variety and freshly prepared food when possible.
-But you can watch our Nutrition and Alzheimer’s presentation on our YouTube channel to hear all of the details.
-Discover if saturated fats are a risk factor or if omega-3 fatty acids and olive oil will help keep your brain healthy.
+The take home message is to focus on variety and freshly prepared food, like fruits and vegetables, when possible.
+But you can watch our Nutrition and Alzheimer’s presentation on our YouTube channel to hear all of the details about a healthy diet.
+Discover if saturated fats are a risk factor, if the mediterranean diet is a good fit for you or if omega-3 fatty acids and olive oil will help keep your brain healthy.

 3. Be social